-The Iowa SRF program was invited to apply for a Ioan through EPA's State Infrastructure Financing Authority Water Infrastructure Finance and Innovation Act (SWIFIA).
-SWIFIA is a Ioan program exclusively for state infrastructure financing authority borrowers.
-SWIFIA may be used for up to 49 percent of an eligible project's costs that are ready to proceed.
+The Iowa SRF program was invited to apply for a loan through EPA's Water Infrastructure Finance and Innovation Act (WIFIA).
 The SRF Program is in the process of working through the underwriting process; the timeline for closing the loan is yet to be determined.